Garrett Celek: Professional career

+Pre-draft

 Coming out of college, Celek was projected by NFL Draft experts and analysts from NFL.com and DraftScout.com to be drafted in the sixth or seventh round.
 He was rated as the 13th-best tight end available in the Draft, out of the 73 available by DraftScout.com.
 Although he was not invited to the NFL Scouting Combine, he did participate at Cincinnati's Pro Day.

 2012 season

-On April 29, 2012, the San Francisco 49ers signed Celek as an undrafted free agent after he went unselected in the 2012 NFL Draft.
+On April 29, 2012, the San Francisco 49ers signed Celek as an undrafted free agent after he went unselected in the 2012 NFL draft.
 He was signed to a three-year, $1.44 million contract.
 On September 1, 2012, he earned a spot on the 53-man roster.
 He began his rookie season as the fourth tight end on the depth chart behind veteran Vernon Davis, Delanie Walker, and Demarcus Dobbs.
 On October 7, 2012, he made his first career reception against the Buffalo Bills after making his debut against the New York Jets the previous week.
 He finished his rookie season with four catches for 51 receiving yards and appeared in 13 regular-season contests.
 The 49ers finished with an 11–4–1 record in his rookie year and he appeared in Super Bowl XLVII, losing to the Baltimore Ravens.